SmartAudioTools/serializejson/README.rst

 !`Python package <https://github.com/SmartAudioTools/serializejson/workflows/Python%20package/badge.svg>`

-.. warning:
     WARNING : serializejson can execute arbitrary Python code if the load parameter autorized_classes is "all" when loading json.
     Do not load serializejsons from untrusted / unauthenticated sources without carfuly set the autorized_classes parameter.

 - supports Python 3.7 (maybe lower) or greater.
 - serializes arbitrary python objects into a dictionary by adding "\_\_class\_\_" ,and eventually "\_\_init\_\_" and "\_\_state\_\_" keys.